 To see a copy of the level 4 units you are required to undertake please click here.

 The Premier qualification ----> the Level 6 Professional Diploma in Arboriculture with its 50 year history has always been a very sought after qualification with only the best achieving it, and therefore defining its prestigious place in our industry.
-The good news is that even with the recent changes the new replacement qualification, the Level 6 Diploma in Arboriculture, has not been diminished in the eyes of the Industry [Dave has worked hard to ensure that this would be the case by working with ABC Awards].
+The good news is that even with the recent changes the newer version of the Level 6 Diploma in Arboriculture has now been replaced with Tree Life's Accredited Training Programme in Urban Tree Management and has not been diminished in the eyes of the Industry [Dave has worked hard to ensure that this would be the case].
 This has been a goal of Tree Life's because we recognise the high calibre of candidates are that have achieved this qualification and what it has meant for their career progression.

 Candidates coming forward for this level in the future will ideally have taken the previous Level 3 Technician's Certificate in Arboriculture (NQF) or the current Level 4 Diploma in Arboriculture (QCF).